-Whether you need a cake to impress at a dinner party or to serve as a snack at an office party, this moist and tender Chocolate Mocha Pumpkin Bundt Cake with a chocolate ganache glaze is ideal for every occasion.
+Whether you need a cake to impress or to serve as a snack, this moist and tender Chocolate Pumpkin Bundt Cake with a chocolate ganache glaze is ideal for every occasion.

 When it comes to baking, I don’t use my bundt pan often enough.
 What I love about bundt cakes is its shape.
 They are elegant enough to serve at dinner parties yet casual enough to serve as a snack at the office.
 There’s also no cake decorating skills required.
 You don’t need to practice piping or spreading the frosting on just right.
 Just pour on a glaze and let it take shape of the cake.
 There’s no such thing as a bad pour, so no pressure in getting it to look perfect.
 The total opposite of making a layer cake (which I love doing, but sometimes I need a break).